Abinaya102/VSDSquadron-internship/README.md

 ![code](https://github.com/Abinaya102/VSDSquadron-internship/assets/173627993/d5af9602-97e7-4516-8395-c12af510e131)
 Compile the code using GCC editor and ouput is generated using "./a.out" command.
 ![VirtualBox_vsdworkshop_23_06_2024_23_22_19](https://github.com/Abinaya102/VSDSquadron-internship/assets/173627993/4025d860-66c0-4584-8072-3ee1d7a0e023)
-The sum of the numbers from 1 to 5 is 15 abd it is obtained successfully.
+The sum of the numbers from 1 to 5 is 15 and it is obtained successfully.

 The next step is to convert the C code according to RISC-V tool instruction set we have seperate steps which are as follows.